Corrub/AutoResponder/README.md

 Update the `SENDER_EMAIL` constant with your email address.

+NOTE: You have to create label named **Auto Replied** in your gmail account

 This app uses the Gmail API to retrieve unread emails and extract the sender's email address from the headers.
 It then sends an auto-response email using the Gmail API.
 The **'token.json'** file is used to store the user's credentials, and the **'credentials.json'** file contains the application's credentials.